open-contracting/kingfisher-collect/.github/ISSUE_TEMPLATE/new-spider.md

 **Data structure**
 Check if the data is at least close to be structurally valid against OCDS

+**Publication format**
+Check if the release or record packages are at the top-level of the JSON data.
+If not, please inform the analyst so this can be reported to the publisher (e.g. if the `root_path` class attribute is need).

-*If the publication passes the [basic criteria](https://standard.open-contracting.org/latest/en/getting_started/quality/#basic-criteria), please inform Yohanna and/or James to add it to the data registry.*
+*If the publication passes the [basic criteria](https://standard.open-contracting.org/latest/en/getting_started/quality/#basic-criteria), please follow the steps described at the [process note](https://docs.google.com/document/d/12d61HXZaD3wBYN479ShfZmc0xW29fJvmGNhkyf4xUhg/edit#heading=h.2fhb7gu8ein9).*